 It's not the kind of war story where you expect heroes to die, but the Neuroi are powerful enemies who have the entire human race on the back foot.
 Our heroines have to take their battles seriously and will get shot a lot.
 (They have magical shields, but those have limits and they can still get injured.)
 The characterisation is lively and I liked the way Hikari Karibuchi has to work to earn her place in the 502nd Joint Fighter Wing.
 Not everyone accepts her.
 Kanno is particularly unforgiving.
 Hikari's a lesser replacement for her sister, who has much more experience and talent.
 Even her magical ability, Contact Eye, is powerful but dangerous to use, in a way that feels natural and real.

-The show has a pretty decent story, I think.
+The story's pretty decent.
 It's a war story with camaraderie and charm, while the last few episodes give Hikari a meaningful brick wall to run into.
 (It's a familiar kind of plot development, but it's liable to be done more tokenistically than this.)
 That worked well, although I could understand some viewers being annoyed by the business between Hikari and another character.
 Even I felt the latter got away undeservedly scot free for what had been a bad decision made for bad reasons.
 The whole operation nearly fails and, frankly, that's what it deserved.
 We don't even get an apology from her for unnecessarily weakening the 502nd.

 I even ended up almost approving of the skirtless outfits.
-They struck me as sensible, not sexualised.
-They're wearing swimsuits underneath, I think, which seems practical since they're generally fighting out at sea.
+They seemed sensible, not sexualised.
+They're wearing swimsuits underneath, I think, which seems practical since if you're fighting out at sea.
 If nothing else, it's less counter-intuitive than flying in a skirt (e.g. Aokana: Four Rhythm Across the Blue).

 The CGI modelling can be a bit unfortunate, though.
 There are some obvious CGI witches that show up occasionally in aerial battle scenes and take you out of the moment.